 Procedure

 In order to complete this project, the first task was to download the STL files, assess them and print them.
 These STL files were linked in the “plug-and-play” document and were the 3D pieces for the frame of the sensor.
 This process took a total of 72 hours.
-The assessment of the pieces, with respect to the components was necessary in case changes needed to be made to the STL files prior to printing.
+The assessment of the pieces, with respect to the components, was necessary in case changes needed to be made to the STL files prior to printing.
 After that task was completed, the printing of the pieces took less than 2 days.
 The components were relatively large, and a total of 12 components were sent for printing.
 After they were printed, these pieces were put in an Alkali solution bath to remove any excess support structures that may have remained on the printed components post removal.

 The build process was rather simple considering the instructions were provided in the “plug and play” document.
 Some of the steps required some improvisation such as mounting the lens onto the Lens Holder piece, as well as attaching the diffractor plate onto its affiliated piece.
-The issue encountered most likely stemmed from the printing process, where some level of distortion took place and had to be adjusted accordingly.
+The issues encountered most likely stemmed from the printing process, where some level of distortion took place and had to be adjusted accordingly.

 The last step was the calibration process.
 It is worth noting that the instructions provided are for a camera, not a sensor.
 Accordingly, the camera was calibrated to take pictures.
 There were obstacles met in this process that will be mentioned in further detail in the next section.
 However, as a result of those obstacles, the calibration process was not completed.